Ardea, Lazio

-Ardea (Ἀρδέα) is an ancient town and comune (municipality) in the Metropolitan City of Rome Capital, 35 km south of the city centre of Rome and about 4 km from today's Mediterranean coast.
+Ardea (Ἀρδέα) is a city and comune (municipality) in the Metropolitan City of Rome Capital in the region of Lazio in Italy, 35 km south of the city centre of Rome and about 4 km from the Mediterranean coast.
+It has 51,374 inhabitants.

 The economy is mostly based on agriculture, although, starting from the 1970s, industry has played an increasingly important role.